henrikandersson4/NFL-Quiz/README.md

 ![PEP8 Linter](images/PEP8.png)

 The two error codes that the code linter points out, are two different functions that are longer than 79 characters.
-Unfortunately i did not have the time to find a solution for this.
-But his does not effect the function of the program since its not a visual thing but rather soething that happens in the background.
+Unfortunately I did not have the time to find a solution for this.
+But this does not effect the function of the program since its not a visual thing but rather soething that happens in the background.

 ## Deployment